ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/monetization/content_encryption.md

 Check out the documentation and examples found on the [Tink Github page](https://github.com/google/tink).

-Find more information about the AMP Encryption project in the [original project description](http://go/swg-encryption-documentation) and in the [launch blog pos](http://go/premium-encryption-blog)t.

 All helper scripts are in the [subscriptions-project/encryption Github repo](https://github.com/subscriptions-project/encryption).